FAQs about Alta Vista School

 the growth plan for Alta Vista?

-one grade per year, building to Jr K through 8th Grade.
+We have grown a full lower school and are building our middle school.
 Our Somerset location once housed a full elementary school and offers great facilities and space for our vibrant program, as well as substantial outdoor space that we are progressively incorporating.
 Our long-term facilities planning is underway for purposes of accommodating the fully grown school in the future.

 very interested in Alta Vista School, but would need financial aid.
 What